-Caught somewhere in-between folk and new media art, alienation and wonder, Denton Fredrickson’s work invites experiential and contemplative interactions with sound, objects, and architectural space.
+Caught somewhere in-between folk and media art, alienation and wonder, Denton Fredrickson’s work invites experiential and contemplative interactions with sound, objects, and architectural space.
 The seductive lure of both old and new wonders, fantastic inventions, and absurd theories are familiar territories for Fredrickson.
 He investigates (and invents) their histories and representations in popular culture through research, collaboration, humour, and the practice of making.
 His recent interest in the intermingling of traditional, material-based processes with kinetics, electronics, and digital fabrication has led him to explore how speculative fiction can become awkwardly nestled within the everyday.
-Other interests include: material media infrastructures, the home improvement industry, media archaeology, collage, interface and sound design, automatons, hand-drawn animation, and physical representations of data.
+Other interests include: material media infrastructures, the home improvement industry, distraction, media archaeology, collage, interface and sound design, automatons, hand-drawn animation, and data physicalization.

 Fredrickson received his Masters of Fine Arts (Sculpture and Media Art) from the Nova Scotia College of Art and Design in 2003.
-His work has been exhibited across Canada, in the U.S., Czech Republic, Netherlands, France, Portugal, Estonia, Finland, Poland, China, and Japan.
+His work has been exhibited across North America, Europe, and Asia.
 He currently works out of Lethbridge, Alberta where he is an Associate Professor (Sculpture and Media Art) in the Art Department of the University of Lethbridge.